sbyrnes/classify.js/README.md

 P(A|B) = P(B|A) P(A) / P(B)

-The probability of A given B is equal to the probability of B given A times the probability of A divided by the probability of B.
+The probability of A given B is equal to the probability of B given A times the probability of A divided by the probability of B. In the case of this classifier, this formula is used to compute the probability of a given classification group (A) given an input (B).

 'Naieve Bayes' refers to the fact that classifier has no prior knowledge of the inputs before the training begins.
 While this is a very general tool, it is often the case that adjusting the model based on information known about the groups ahead of time can produce better results.

+One of the draw backs to this method is that the probabilities computed are not always reliable.
+This is because the distribution is not known ahead of time and the model is so simple it may learn incorrect distributions.